tarantool/doc/doc/1.7/book/box/box_index.rst

         :return: nil.

+        **Possible errors:**

-        **Possible errors:** Index does not exist, or a primary-key index cannot be dropped while a secondary-key index exists.
+        * index does not exist,
+        * a primary-key index cannot be dropped while a secondary-key index exists.

         **Example:**